meeshkan/unmock-react-native-example/article.md

 There are different ways to mock network calls.
 You could use dependency injection to inject "fetching service" into the components.
 In tests, you would replace the real service with a mock.
 Or you could use [Context](https://reactjs.org/docs/context.html) to wrap components in a "fetching service" context.
 Both of these solutions can work, but there should be a simpler way.

 In this post, we are going to build a basic React Native application tested in end-to-end fashion.
 We use [Unmock](https://www.unmock.io) to serve mock data to the app.
 Unmock is an HTTP testing library using [node-mitm](https://github.com/moll/node-mitm) behind the scenes to intercept HTTP traffic.
-At interception, it generates random data mocking the API or raises an error if not setup.
+At interception, it generates random data mocking the API.

 We'll run our tests in Node.js with [Jest](https://jestjs.io).
 We use [React Native Testing Library](https://github.com/callstack/react-native-testing-library) to render the component and trigger React hooks.
 You can find the repository for this project [here](https://github.com/unmock/unmock-react-native-example).
 Repository also includes instructions for running the app.